kmdlogic/kmd-logic-document-generation-client/docs/Workshop/Docgen-FileSecurity-Workshop.md

     ![Image of Marketplace File Security](./images/create-sign-configuration.jpg)

-## Using cURL command

-Please refer to the previous workshop documentation [Document generation using cURL command](./Docgen-Workshop.md#document-generation-using-curl-command)

 ### Document generation API request structure

 We will pass an additional parameter `SignConfigurationId` in the document generation API request.